xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 *Metrics:*

-* Whether newer device generations for the same algorithm and comparable reliability show decreasing `Tension_InfoThermo` values, consistent with engineering improvements.
+* Whether newer device generations for the same algorithm and comparable reliability show decreasing `Tension_InfoThermo(m_algo)` values, consistent with engineering improvements.
 * Whether higher-complexity algorithms, at fixed hardware and error tolerance, tend to incur higher minimal tension, reflecting larger energy demands.
 * Stability of these trends when small changes in encoding parameters within the same admissible class are introduced.

 *Falsification conditions:*

 * If `Tension_InfoThermo(m_algo)` shows no systematic relation to known energy efficiency improvements across device generations, despite accurate `Q_heat` and `Q_info` measurements, then the encoding fails to capture real thermodynamic cost and is rejected.
-* If qualitatively different trends (for example apparent improvements vs apparent regressions) can be produced by tiny changes in encoding parameters within the same admissible class, the encoding is considered too fragile to be meaningful.
+* If qualitatively different trends (for example apparent improvements versus apparent regressions) can be produced by tiny changes in encoding parameters within the same admissible class, the encoding is considered too fragile to be meaningful.

+If these falsification conditions are satisfied under honest application of the rules and parameter bounds fixed in advance, the corresponding **encoding version of Q059** is again considered falsified.
+As in Experiment 1, this triggers:

+* retirement of that encoding version in logs,
+* prohibition on silent in-place modification,
+* requirement that any successor encoding be given a new version identifier and be re-tested on this scaling experiment.

 *Semantics implementation note:*
 The hybrid interpretation binds discrete counts of logical operations and bits to continuous energy measurements, as encoded in `Q_info(m_algo)`, `Q_heat(m_algo)`, and `T_env(m_algo)`, following the rules of the chosen encoding class.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding version is not the same as solving the canonical statement.
 This experiment probes the usefulness of Q059 encodings for large-scale computation but does not directly determine ultimate thermodynamic limits.

 ---